 NOTE 2: The PDU Set Information can be different for different PDU Sets within a QoS Flow.

-If the 5G-AN has provided a PDU Set based handling support Indication indicating that PDU Set based handling is supported and a DL Protocol Description together with 1) a PSIHI and/or 2) PSDB and PSER is included in the PCC rule, the SMF instructs PSA UPF to perform PDU Set marking and may provide the PSA UPF the DL Protocol Description used by the service data flow.
+If the 5G-AN has provided a PDU Set Based Handling Support Indication indicating that PDU Set based Handling is supported and a DL Protocol Description together with 1) a PSIHI and/or 2) PSDB and PSER is included in the PCC rule, the SMF instructs PSA UPF to perform PDU Set marking and may provide the PSA UPF the DL Protocol Description used by the service data flow.
 The DL Protocol Description may be received in the PCC rule, based on information provided by the AF or by PCF local policies as described in clause 5.37.5.1.

-If the DL PDU Set Information Marking Support Indication has been sent to the 5G-AN (as described in clause 5.37.5.1) and the 5G-AN has provided a PDU Set based handling support Indication indicating that PDU Set based handling is supported, the SMF instructs PSA UPF to perform PDU Set marking and provides the PSA UPF the DL Protocol Description used by the service data flow.
+If the DL PDU Set Information Marking Support Indication has been sent to the 5G-AN (as described in clause 5.37.5.1) and the 5G-AN has provided a PDU Set Based Handling Support Indication indicating that PDU Set based Handling is supported, the SMF instructs PSA UPF to perform PDU Set marking and provides the PSA UPF the DL Protocol Description used by the service data flow.

 PSA UPF can identify the PDU Set Information using the DL Protocol Description and the received transport protocol headers and payload or using implementation specific means.
 The details of the RTP/SRTP headers, header extensions and/or payloads used to identify PDU Set Information are defined in TS 26.522 [179].